How I Built This Site with Next.js, Tailwind v4, and Claude Code

 The code is open source: github.com/chris2ao/cryptoflexllc.
 Fork it, modify it, learn from it.

+Written by Chris Johnson and edited by Claude Code (Opus 4.6).
 This post is part of a series about AI-assisted development.
 Previous: Configuring Claude Code.
 Next up: My First 24 Hours with Claude Code - the full day-one narrative.